Strategic Plan

 II.
 Expand and enhance the partnerships between Piedmont Technical College and the counties served.

-A. Increase visibility, communication, and engagement with key stakeholders in all counties served.
+A. Increase visibility, communication, and engagement with key stakeholders in all counties served using a three-prong approach:

 B. Develop an active presence that initiates and facilitates solutions to community challenges.